dotnet/sdk/.devcontainer/vmr/README.md

 from a `dotnet/sdk` PR branch, the directory tree contains the VMR (`dotnet/dotnet`) checked out into `/workspaces/dotnet` with the PR changes pulled into it.
 Building the VMR from the codespace mimics what the VMR pipelines in an sdk PR are doing.
-The build takes about 45-75 minutes (depending on the machine and OS) and, after completion, produces an archived .NET SDK located in `/workspaces/dotnet/artifacts/assets/Release`.
+The build takes about 45-75 minutes (depending on the machine spec and target OS) and, after completion, produces an archived .NET SDK located in `/workspaces/dotnet/artifacts/assets/Release`.

 ## Build the SDK